 You and I both know you aren’t a spammer.
 You’re a service professional or perhaps a salesperson.
 But given the fact that you need to generate leads and make sales—and how easy it is to send email—it’s tempting to just blast out the emails and see what happens.

 So, if getting a reply is the goal, it’s absolutely worth taking an extra two minutes to customize your introductory emails.
 Getting someone to reply to your cold email is challenging.
-Here are five tips that will help.
+Here are five tips for writing prospecting emails that get replies.

 It’s tempting to meet your daily goals by blasting through as many emails as you can.
 That’s short sighted.
 It burns good leads, and it burns you out.
 Think instead about how you can start a timely conversation and how you can provide something valuable.
 You’ll find yourself having more genuine conversations and, by extension, closing more deals.